microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 # Description

-An InfoBar is a persistent, actionable, app-wide, notification intended for displaying critical status messages that impact app perception or user experience.
+A StatusBanner is a persistent, actionable, app-wide, notification intended for displaying critical status messages that impact app perception or user experience.

 ## Is this the right control?
-Use an InfoBar control when a user needs to acknowledge or take action on a message.
+Use an StatusBanner control when a user needs to acknowledge or take action on a message.
 By default the notification will remain in the content area until dismissed by the user.

-Do not use an InfoBar control to confirm or respond to a user action, for transient alerts, or for non-essential messages.
+Do not use an StatusBanner control to confirm or respond to a user action, for transient alerts, or for non-essential messages.

 ### Scenarios
 Common scenarios that **directly** impact app perception or experience ⚠